 Brisket.
 Pizza.
 Are there two more magical foods that are as universally beloved?
 Now put them together.
 Pizza might be one of the best foods to make use of any leftovers, but when you throw leftover brisket on there, it’s a completely different beast.

-This recipe calls for a mix of barbecue sauce and pizza sauce.
+This is our Pellet Grill Pizza recipe and you can simply use the leftover brisket meat in place of salami or pepperoni.
+Skip the tomato sauce and use bbq sauce.
 Make sure you’re using a good barbecue sauce.
 If you don’t have a go-to homemade barbecue sauce, you can try this original sauce or this Jack Daniels sauce if you’re more partial.

 There’s something nostalgic and comforting about a grilled cheese sandwich.
 You have melty, gooey cheese sandwiched in between golden-brown, buttery bread.
 What’s not to love about this staple lunch or dinner sandwich?